Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

-\item $Q$ is orientable and at least one of $g_i$-extensions is non-orientable.
+\item $Q$ is orientable and at least one of the $g_i$-extensions is non-orientable.
 Then we define $n$ to be

-\item $Q$ is non-orientable and all $g_i$-extensions are orientable.
+\item $Q$ is orientable and all $g_i$-extensions are orientable.
 Then we define $n$ to be

-\end{enumerate} If the quadratic set and all the extensions are orientable, we will call the resulting set of words $\mathcal{A}$ orientable multi-form of genus $n$.
-If the quadratic set is non-orientable and/or at least one of the extensions if non-orientable, then we get a non-orientable multi-form, and the genus is computed according to the corresponding Euler characteristic.
+\end{enumerate} If the quadratic set and all the extensions are orientable, we call the resulting set of words an \emph{orientable multi-form of genus $n$}.
+If the quadratic set is non-orientable, or at least one of the extensions if non-orientable, then we call the resulting set of words a \emph{non-orientable multi-form of genus $n$}.
+Denote the multiform by $\mathcal{A}$.